axiomiety/axiomiety.github.io/llog/safari-beginning_docker.markdown

 Specify a container with `curl localhost:8000/logs/name:prickly_tesla` - or filter on names that match a pattern with `curl localhost:8000/logs/filter:foo`.

 [papertrail](http://www.papertrailapp.com) is a log aggregator. `logspouts` can speak syslog, and we can redirector logs from our container (which aggregates logs over all our running containers on the host) to `papertrail`.

+Dokku is a PaaS implementation.
+Start up a Dokku instance - when pushing code to it (through git) it will automagically build a container and run your app in there.

+The Amabassador pattern is a way to link containers across hosts.
+You run ambassadors on each hosts - they handle the communication between external containers - and the local ones just talk to the ambassador.
+No single flavour - they're dynamic.
+You can even build your own (reverse proxies).